-- David believed God is bigger and stronger than anyone or anything. - David believed God was strong enough to help him kill the giant - David was brave because God was on his side and he knew that is bigger and stronger than anyone or anything. - David threw one stone and God sent it with such power that the giant was killed.
+- David believed God is bigger and stronger than anyone or anything. - David believed God was strong enough to help him kill the giant - David was brave because God is bigger and stronger than anyone or anything. - David threw one stone and God sent it with such power that the giant was killed.